 According to the National Heart, Lung and Blood Institute, about 5.7 million people in the United States are living with heart failure and the number is growing.
 People who are most at risk are those over 65 years old, African Americans, people who are overweight, those who have diabetes and people who have had a heart attack.
 Men are more likely than women to develop heart failure.

 FDA Diabetic Drug Investigations

-Type 2 Diabetes is a modern day plague, affecting millions of Americans, according to some experts two thirds of the adult American population may have or may develop type 2 diabetes during their life time.
+Type 2 Diabetes is a modern day plague, affecting millions of Americans, according to some experts two-thirds of the adult American population may have or may develop type 2 diabetes during their lifetime.

 Type 2 diabetes patients have a significantly increased risk of severe heart disease side effects and the majority of diabetics die from these complications.

-Diabetic medications used to treat type 2 diabetes have major side effects and there is growing concerns over the safety of many diabetes drugs.
+Diabetic medications used to treat type 2 diabetes have major side effects and there are growing concerns over the safety of many diabetes drugs.
 In 2008 the FDA recommended that the makers of new type 2 diabetes drugs provide evidence that the drugs do not increase the risk of cardiovascular events such as heart attacks.

 Though the FDA approved the new diabetic drug Onglyza, it had reservations about the Onglyza clinical trials and ordered AstraZeneca to perform a post-marketing study looking at cardiovascular safety criteria.

 As a result, AstraZeneca completed a 16,000-patient cardiovascular outcomes trial called SAVOR.
 The results of that trial were published in the New England Journal of Medicine (NEJM) and raised major Onglyza safety concerns.